Fight by 2 Republicans for Georgia Senate seat unnerves GOP

 “Doug Collins has got a track record.
 Kelly is an unknown product,” said Tony Casteel, an electrical contractor from Marietta, a bustling suburb in Cobb County, just northwest of Atlanta.
 “But you know, I understand why Gov. Kemp appointed Kelly.
 He’s trying to reach out to suburban women.
 Cobb County has gone blue.”

-The fight has fed GOP worries of a battle that could wound Republicans and benefit Democrats.
+The fight has fed GOP worries of a battle that could wound Republicans in Georgia this fall.
 Trump, GOP Sen. David Perdue and the state’s 14 House seats will also be on the ballot.

 Instead of separate party primaries for Loeffler’s seat, Georgia has lumped all candidates into a single contest Nov.
 3. If no one receives half the vote, there will be a Jan.
 5 runoff between the top two vote-getters, no matter their affiliation.